-NOTE: The Registrar of Voters is the filing officer for school board members and special district directors.
-However, there are contests on the ballot for which other individuals are the filing officers.
-In determining the validity of a Ballot Designation for school board members and special district directors, the Registrar of Voters' staff follows Elections Code Section 13107, the Secretary of State's Ballot Designation Regulations, and California Code of Regulations.
+NOTE: The Registrar of Voters is the filing officer for school board members.
+In determining the validity of a Ballot Designation for school board members, the Registrar of Voters' staff follows Elections Code Section 13107, the Secretary of State's Ballot Designation Regulations, and California Code of Regulations.